coyotemojo/getting_cleaning_data_course_project/README.md

 - `dplyr`

-In addition, there is a codebook.md file with some explanation of the variables in the resulting dataset.
+In addition, this project contaings a CodeBook.md file with some explanation of the variables in the resulting dataset.

 To run this code, please enter the following commands in R: